 - Applicant must be either a United States citizen or a permanent resident of the United States.

-- Not a previous winner of the Anne Jones Scholarship
+- Applicant must not be a previous winner of an Anne Jones Scholarship.

-The recipient of the Anne Jones Scholarship will be selected on the basis of the following criteria,which are listed below:
+The recipients of the Anne Jones Scholarships will be selected on the basis of the following criteria,which are listed below: GPA

 : This criterion will be evaluated on the basis of the applicant's grade point average or its equivalent.
 A grade point average of not less than a 3.5 on a 4.0 scale will be required to be eligible for the scholarship.
 An official

 : Each applicant must include two typed letters of professional recommendation from people who know of her/his commitment to a vascular ultrasound career.
-Letters of recommendation can be attached to the application or submitted directly by the authors by email to Joy Wedge
+Letters of recommendation can be attached to the application or submitted directly from the authors by email to firstname.lastname@example.org

 : Should the scholarship recipient withdraw from her/his educational program, be expelled, fail to matriculate, or in any other way fail to comply with the requirements of the scholarship as stated in this document, it shall be the scholarship recipient's responsibility to ensure that all SVU scholarship funds are returned in full to the SVU national office within 90 days of the date of any such action.

-An Ad Hoc Anne Jones Scholarship Judging Panel, consisting of the SVU past president and the previous Anne Jones Scholarship winner, will review all of the submitted Information, and select the 2017 recipient of the education scholarship based on the above criteria
+The Anne Jones Scholarship Judging Panel consists of the SVU past president and the previous Anne Jones Scholarship winner.
+The panel will review all application packages and select the 2019 winners based on the above criteria.

 How to apply:

-A completed Anne Jones Scholarship Application (including the student's official school transcript, personal essay, two letters of recommendation, and her/his C.V. or resume) must be received at the SVU national office for consideration for the Anne Jones Education Scholarship.
-Students submitting their applications must make arrangements with their school’s program director to have their official school / college transcripts sent directly to the SVU national office.
+A completed Anne Jones Scholarship Application (including the student's official school transcript, personal essay, two letters of recommendation, and her/his C.V. or resume) must be sent to the SVU national office for consideration for an Anne Jones Education Scholarship.
+Students submitting their applications must make arrangements with their school’s program director to have their official school/college transcripts sent directly to the SVU national office.
 A student should email or mail their scholarship application to the SVU national office.
 Transcript must be in a sealed envelope and mailed to the SVU office.

-The Scholarship Application and requested materials must be sent to the SVU national office by the deadline of February 17, 2017
+The Scholarship Application and requested materials must be sent to the SVU national office by March 1, 2019

 c/o Anne Jones Scholarship Program